ArduPilot/ardupilot_wiki/copter/source/docs/esc-calibration.rst

 Electronic Speed Controller (ESC) Calibration
 =============================================

+.. note:: This document applies ONLY to Copter setups, not Rover or Plane.
+Refer to those vehicles setup guides for ESC calibration

 Electronic speed controllers are responsible for spinning the motors at the speed requested by the autopilot.
 Most ESCs need to be calibrated so that they know the minimum and maximum pwm values that the flight